Let Your Job Sponsor Your LifeOctober 9, 2018

 - Show them how their job fits into the big picture and give them the tools they need to fit well as that piece of the puzzle.

 - Celebrate your employees, the company, and teamwork.
-Boost Morale, so when they leave they feel they are supported.
+Boost Morale, so when they leave they feel supported.